GeethanjaliMeda/C/week1.md

 for multiple lines --> ndd (n is how many lines you want to delete)
 NOTE:
 These commands only performed in Command mode.
+**SEARCH OPERATIONS**
+Forward slash (/) is used to search a word (pattern) For example if you want to search the word swap in your file you can search it by using /swap.
+To search the word from top to bottom we use n.
+To search the word from bottom to top we use N.
+By default using forward slash it shows us from the top what we are searching .
+If you want to search from bottom you have to use the command ?pattern instead of /pattern.
+/<string name><enter>
+Search operations in vi text editor is case sensitive (lower case letters and uppercase letters are treated differently because they have different ASCII values)
+As soon as you hit the enter it takes cursor to first instance of the string Search Forward --> n
+Search Backward --> shift+n/N.
+Search operations can also works for documentation Documentation for Vi --> man vi
+                  Gcc --> man gcc
+                  gdb --> man gdb
+Documentation for libraries printf() --> man printf
+                            scanf() --> man scanf COMMAND MODE TO INSERT MODE
+i. o - 1.shifts from command mode to insert mode
+       2.Creates an empty line below the current line ii.O - 1.Shifts from command mode to insert mode 2.Creates an empty line above the current line CREATE AND OPEN A FILE
+$ vi file name.c
+i.
+If the file exists it will open the file ii.If the file does not exist it will create a file and open the file 3 steps to follow to run a program step 1: Write a C program
+ $vi filename.c
+step 2: Compilation
+ $gcc sample.c
+By default it creates executable file with the name of a.out We can also create an executale file with different name during compilation